-The Bible says in Isaiah 28:1-8, Woe to the crown
+The Bible says in Isaiah 28:1-8, Woe to the

-summer; which when he that looketh upon it seeth, while it is yet in his hand
+which when he that looketh upon it seeth, while it is yet in his hand

 he eateth it up.
-In that day shall the LORD of hosts be for a crown of glory,
+In that day shall the LORD of hosts

-and for a diadem of beauty, unto the residue of his people, And for a spirit of
+be for a crown of glory, and for a diadem of beauty, unto the residue of his

-judgment to him that sitteth in judgment, and for strength to them that turn
+people, And for a spirit of judgment to him that sitteth in judgment, and for strength to them that turn the

-strong drink are out of the way; the priest and the prophet have erred through
+drink are out of the way; the priest and the prophet have erred through strong

-strong drink, they are swallowed up of wine, they are out of the way through
+drink, they are swallowed up of wine, they are out of the way through strong

-full of vomit and filthiness, so that there is no place clean.
+vomit and filthiness, so that there is no place clean.

 Ephraim was one of the twelve